ashleykinard/ashleykinard.github.io/portfolio.md

 ## Professional Portfolio

-The following are samples of work I created and contributed to the [cPanel & WHM](https://www.cpanel.net) product:
+The following are samples of work I edited or created to contribute to the [cPanel & WHM](https://www.cpanel.net) product:

 ### cPanel Linked Nodes Guide